yrizk/mta_downloader/README.md

       manages the dependencies

 1.  clone the repository
-2.  pyenv install to install the dependencies.
+2.  `pipenv install` to install the dependencies.
+3.  `pipenv shell` to enter the virtualenv

 ## Usage:
 ```